 AMFM: What are some songs you think we should look out for?

 IBABA: Man, you’re asking me to pick my favorite child right now.
 Okay, there’s a song called “Spell,” and in it I keep repeating, “Maybe I walk in abundance, maybe I drool holy water,” and I like that song a lot because when you listen to it—especially in headphones—you’ll notice that I switch between those two lines to the point where it actually feels like a spell and it feels like I’m summoning greatness onto whoever is listening.
 And there’s also a song called “Balance” that I like a lot.
 I can’t say for certain, but I think if one of these was a hit song, “Balance” would be it because it’s just harmony galore.

 AMFM: What are your plans after Notes drops, now that this new phase in your life has begun?

 IBABA: I’d really love to get a deeper knowledge of instruments and also try changing up my lyrical style to be able to tell a story.
 On a more technical side, I’d love to collaborate with more producers and engineers so I can learn from them, and then I’d really love to experiment with performance.
 I have to release this album just on streaming platforms, but in the future, I want to have a release party that’s really interactive and engages the audience with the music and makes their bodies part of it.

-Check out Ibaba’s album, Notes below, and join us for a virtual concert from Ibaba on Friday April 16th at 8pm powered by Society Chi on Facebook, Twitch, YouTube, Mixcloud, and Twitter presented by AMFM and our friends, YGB Portland, with opening act Yawa, formerly known as Amenta Abioto.
+Check out Ibaba’s album, Notes below, and check out the virtual concert powered by Society Chi presented by AMFM and our friends, YGB Portland, with opening act Yawa, formerly known as Amenta Abioto.